How to Troubleshoot Common SSL Issues

 - Install Intermediate Certificates: Some SSL providers require intermediate certificates to establish trust.
 Make sure these are installed correctly on your server.

 - Verify Expiry Date: An expired SSL certificate will trigger trust issues.
-Renew your certificate before it expires.
+Renew your certificate if it has expired.

 2. Mixed Content Warnings